 - negligible concern that BPA exposure will lead to fetal abnormalities, low birth weight, and reproductive problems

-While these sources of potential exposure are recognized, a report about the hazards of BPA for the World Health Organization (WHO), points out that exposure rates in investigations tend to be higher than those estimated to exist in most environments.
+While experts recognize that BPA may be hazardous, a report about the dangers of BPA for the World Health Organization (WHO) points out that, in investigations, exposure tends to be higher than what it usually is in most environments.

-It is difficult to avoid BPA because it is so prevalent in the environment, but some tips can help to minimize exposure:
+It is difficult to avoid BPA, because it is so prevalent.
+However, a person can try to minimize their exposure by doing the following:

-One study has suggested that, after just 3 days of eating a fresh food diet with no products taken from a can or plastic packaging, the levels of BPA in participants’ bodies fell significantly.
+In 2011, some scientists measured the levels of BPA in people’s bodies after just 3 days of their eating a fresh food diet, with no products taken from a can or plastic packaging.
+They found that levels of BPA fell significantly during this time.